 To activate your hearing aid battery, you must remove the sticker—this allows air to mix with the zinc oxide that is inside the battery and activate it.
-If you wait just five minutes after removing the sticker before putting the battery in the hearing aid, the battery can last up to three days longer!
+If you wait just five minutes after removing the sticker before putting the battery in the hearing aid, the battery can improve the battery life.

 The improved battery life is due to allowing the zinc to energize as much as possible as it mixes with oxygen.

 4. Turn if off when it’s not being used

 Anytime the hearing aid is not being used, it should be turned off, placed in a safe spot and left with the battery door open.

 Switch off your hearing aids by simply opening the battery door and leaving your hearing aids in a safe, dry place.
 Like we mentioned above, this can also help drain any moisture that is trapped in the battery compartment.

 5. Use your oldest batteries first